-By design, all the considered BiGAN and CycleGAN models require weakly supervised (WS) training (see Sect.
-2.1).
-Hence, it could be of interest to compare their implementation complexity-vs.-training time-vs.- test time-vs.-test accuracy tradeoffs against the corresponding ones of the companion models in [38, 57], which have been recently developed in the literature for COVID-19 detection/classification.
-Like the considered BiGANs and CycleGANs, even the models developed in [38, 57] rely on suitably extracted hidden features for performing distance-based classification.
-However, unlike the here considered GAN-based models, both the
+By design, all the considered BiGAN and CycleGAN models require Weakly-Supervised (WS) training (see Section 2.1).
+Hence, it could be of interest compare their implementation complexity-vs.-training time-vs.- test time-vs.-test accuracy trade-offs against the corresponding ones of the companion models in [38, 57], which have been recently developed in literature for COVID-19 detection/classification.
+Like the considered BiGANs and CycleGANs, even the models developed in [38,57] rely on suitably extracted hidden features for performing distance-based classification.
+However, unlike the here considered GAN-based models, both the models developed in [38,57] exploit the encoders of UnSupervised (US)-trained Denoising CAEs (DCAEs) to extract suitable hidden features from COVID-19 input images.
+Shortly, the extracted hidden features are utilized in [38] for building up suitable target and test histograms, while they are used in [57] for estimating the underlying test and target PDFs.